 Since the movie lacks a meaty storyline, some of the scenes lagged without proper continuation.
 A crisp editing could have made the movie better.

 "Charlie" is been targeted at the new generation, as the concept of the movie seems to be not acceptable for people of all generations.
-It was evident from the reactions of some of the family audience who left the theatre looking confused.
-Compared to many new-gen movies, "Charlie" doesn't promote anything bad and that is worth a mention.
+It was evident from the reactions of some of the family audience who left the theatre looking bored and confused.
+Compared to many new gen movies, "Charlie" doesn't promote anything bad and that is worth a mention.

 Final words: If you are a person who loves to lead a carefree life, then "Charlie" will impress you.
 But if you are looking for a proper romantic family entertainer, the film might disappoint you as it doesn't have a strong storyline and romance is not the central idea of the movie.
 "Charlie" is a watchable movie if you go to theatre without much expectations.